brastelcloud/basix_ws_cti.js/README.md

 ### channel target field specification
-  The channel/queued_channel/parked_channel target field contains data about the internal target of the channel (a target is a user or a group in the PBX):
+  The channel 'target' field contains data about the internal target of the channel (a target is a user or a group in the PBX):

   * **type**: 'user' or 'group'
   * **id**: user/group id